-Compared to the rest of the Pittsburgh market, the Fifth and Forbes Corridor submarket has more expensive rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Pittsburgh market, the Fifth and Forbes Corridor submarket has lower rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 46 listings have come on the market, so you'll want to check back regularly for new listings.
-About 2% of the available space in the Fifth and Forbes Corridor are subleases, so you will probably have to focus your search on direct office leases.
+In the last 90 days, 105 listings have been made available, so you'll want to check back regularly for new listings.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 2,670 sqft, there are still 0 leases below 2,000 sqft.
-Most buildings in this market are close to 14 floors.
-Most buildings in this area were built in 1916 and are Class B.
+Even though the median size is 5,650 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this area are around 14 stories.
+Most buildings in this region were built in 1916 and are Class B.

 Wholesale trade is the dominant industry in this region.
 Commute by bike is the most popular way to get to work amongst Fifth and Forbes Corridor occupants.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.